-Under Georgia law, a restraining order or protection order is meant to protect a person whose safety is threatened.
-Restraining orders are issued commonly in divorce situations, sometimes in response to actual domestic violence or threats, and sometimes because of false accusations.
-These orders can lead to one spouse or partner having to move out of a home, to changes in child custody or to restrictions on contact and communication between parties.
+Under Georgia law, a restraining order, or protection order, is meant to protect a person whose safety is threatened.
+Restraining orders are issued commonly in divorce situations – sometimes, in response to actual domestic violence or threats, and sometimes, because of false accusations.
+These orders can lead to one spouse or partner having to move out of a home, changes in child custody or restrictions on contact and communication between parties.
 Importantly, charges of domestic violence are not looked upon favorably by judges in divorce proceedings.

-If a protection order has been issued against you, or if you are seeking a permanent or temporary protective order (TPO) to ensure your safety, having experienced legal representation is important.
-At Shawn P. Hammond and Associates, our ability to effectively handle cases involving restraining orders comes from our extensive experience in both family law and criminal defense.
+If a protection order has been issued against you or you are seeking a permanent or temporary protective order (TPO) to ensure your safety, having experienced legal representation is important.
+At Shawn P. Hammond and Associates, attorney Shawn Hammond has the ability to handle cases involving restraining orders.
+It comes from his extensive experience in both family law and criminal defense.

-We can help you if you have been accused of any of the following offenses, whether in conjunction with a divorce or not:
+Attorney Shawn Hammond can help you if you have been accused of any of the following offenses, regardless of whether they’re in conjunction with a divorce:

 - Stalking or aggravated stalking

 Mr. Hammond has represented clients in many cases involving domestic violence as well as many cases in which a protective order resulted from charges that were untrue.
 Every situation is different, so it is important to seek the advice of an experienced lawyer if you are unsure of how to handle yours.

 Restraining Orders Are Complicated – Call The Firm